What is earnest money?

 Yes, you can get your earnest money deposit back in three scenarios:

 If you end up purchasing the home, your earnest money deposit will typically be applied toward your down payment and closing costs at closing.
-So while it’s not exactly a "refund," it does end up coming back to you in the end.
+So while it’s not exactly a "refund," it does come back to you in the end.

 Scenario 2: You exercise a contingency and exit the deal